RefactoringGuru/design-patterns-typescript/README.md

-# Design Patterns in TypesScript
+# Design Patterns in TypeScript

 This repository is part of the [Refactoring.Guru](https://refactoring.guru/design-patterns) project.